wI2L/jettison/README.md

 ## Installation

 Jettison uses the new [Go modules](https://github.com/golang/go/wiki/Modules).
-Releases are tagged with the _SemVer_ format, prefixed with a `v`, starting from `0.2.0`.
+Releases are tagged with the _SemVer_ format, prefixed with a `v`, starting from release *0.2.0*.

 You can get the latest release using the following command.

 ```sh
 $ go get github.com/wI2L/jettison
 ```
-:exclamation:Requires Go1.12+, due to the usage of the `io.StringWriter` interface.
+:warning: Requires Go1.12+, due to the usage of the `io.StringWriter` interface.

 ## Key features